Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 \paragraph{Initial strategy\parperiod} Our implementation also allows us to pre-select some initial strategy for the player \adversary in advance.
 This way we can use our (so far limited) intuitive understanding of what is a good initial move and decrease the time needed to evaluate the whole tree.

-A particularly good strategy for the lower bound of $19/14$ seems to be sending an item of size $5$ as the first item, followed by $m-1$ items of size $1$.
+A particularly good strategy for the lower bound of $19/14$ ($t=19, g=14$) seems to be sending an item of size $5$ as the first item, followed by several (5 in the case of $m=8$) items of size $1$.
 This adversarial strategy leads to a lower bound instance for $6,7$ and $8$ bins.

 We have therefore implemented a way to pre-select items to be sent in the first few rounds of the game.
 Given such a list of items, we compute all possible moves of the player \algo and create a queue of bin configurations that we each evaluate sequentially.